tengkuhafidz/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is for the final assessment project for Udacity's React Fundamentals course.
+This is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+This is built for the final assessment project for Udacity's React Fundamentals course.

 ## How to Run